-If the User Name and Password have been changed with PLANET IP Utility, please enter the new User Name and Password here.
+If the User Name and Password have been changed, please enter the new User Name and Password here.

-After logging on, you should see the following messages at the bottom of Internet Explorer: When you see this message, click Allow to install the required ActiveX control.
+After logging on, you should see the following messages at the bottom of Internet Explorer:

+When you see this message, click Allow to install the required ActiveX control.